tukl-msd/prompt2silicon/README.md

 | 7 | `unicorn.v` | `tt_um_vga_unicorn` | Animation of a unicorn catching a carrot. |
 | 8 | `tree.v` | `tt_um_vga_tree` | Animation of a tree with leaves gently falling. |

-The designs are located in the `src/` directory.

 ---

 ## Simulating the Workshop Designs

-To explore or test the designs:
+To explore or test the workshop designs:

 1. Open the corresponding design file in the `src/` folder.